CasGan/CS-479-Reverse-Engineering/Modules/Week3.md

 Comparing both shots of the regshot revealed that 6 keys had been added. : HKLM\System\ControlSet001\Services\IPRIP, HKLM\System\ControlSet001\Services\IPRIP\Parameters, HKLM\System\ControlSet001\Services\IPRIP\Security,HKLM\System\CurrentControlSet\Services\IPRIP,HKLM\System\CurrentControlSet\Services\IPRIP\Parameters, HKLM\System\CurrentControlSet\Services\IPRIP\Security.
 Procmon shows many readfiles and RegOpenKey for PID 1080 connected to svchost.exe.
 Many of the strings located can be seen in the comparison of the remshot.
 Below it can be seen that the ImagePath was set to "%SystemRoom%\System32\svchost.exe -k netsvcs".
 As well as a DisplayName: stating "Intranet Network Awareness (INA+)".
-Using the command line we can run C:\WINDOWS\system32\svhost.exe -k netsvcs after running rundll32.exe Lab03-02, Install.
+Using the command line we can run C:\WINDOWS\system32\svhost.exe -k netsvcs or [net start IPRIP]  after running rundll32.exe Lab03-02, InstallA.
 Wireshark shows connections leading to http://practicalmalwareanalysis.com/serve.htmll.

 # Lab 3-3